vinceskahan/v5wiki/webserver.md

   Allow from all
 </Directory>
 ~~~~~
-then restart apache.

-### Apache 2.4
+#### Apache 2.4

-Create a file `/etc/apache2/conf.d/weewx.conf` with these contents:
+Create a file with these contents then restart apache.
 ~~~~~
 Alias /weewx /home/weewx/public_html
 <Directory /home/weewx/public_html>